 24. Check out muscle cars and enjoy greasy eats at the Orange Julep

-You also need to try the famous orange-and-cream drink of the roadside diner's namesake.
+You also need to try the famous orange-and-cream beverage that is the giant orange-shaped diner's namesake.

 25. Watch a movie you've never heard of at the Fantasia Film Festival